New for 2026: Our updated car-seat safety ratings are live. See the winners →

 What about breastfeeding?

-Pregnancy and breastfeeding aren't the same — some things that are limited while you're pregnant are perfectly fine once you're nursing, and occasionally the reverse is true.
-If you're past delivery and wondering about camembert while breastfeeding, check with your provider, since the answer can be different from the pregnancy guidance above.
+Pregnancy and breastfeeding aren't the same — some things limited in pregnancy are perfectly fine once you're nursing, and occasionally the reverse.
+For camembert while breastfeeding, check with your provider, since the answer can differ from the pregnancy guidance above.

 The bottom line